memfault/interrupt/_drafts/practical_zephyr_03_dt_semantics.md

 #define DT_N_S_node_with_props_P_string_array_EXISTS 1
 ```

-`string-array`s are handled similarly to `array` and `uint8-array`: Instead of _integer_ literals, the devicetree generator produces _initializer expressions_ in braces whose elements are _string_ literals.
+`string-array`s are handled similarly to `array` and `uint8-array`: Instead of _integer_ literals, the Devicetree generator produces _initializer expressions_ in braces whose elements are _string_ literals.
 The macro with the suffix `_LEN` defines the number of elements in the array.

 For each element and its position _n_ within the array, the generator also produces the macros `_IDX_n` like we've seen for properties of type `string` - except that the generator won't produce `_FOREACH` macros for the characters within each string literal.
 Instead, several `_FOREACH` macros (hidden in the snippet) are generated that expand an expression for each element in the array _at compile time_.

-No macros are generated in case the property does not exist in the devicetree.
+No macros are generated in case the property does not exist in the Devicetree.

 #### `enum`